ISchwarz23/.dotfiles/README.md

 # ...
 ```

-> Please make sure you know what you are doing, when applying only specific configs, as there are some interdependencies.
+> When you install specific tools only, the corresponsing dependencies will be installed as well (e.g. if you want to install a specific zsh plugin without zsh installed, then zsh will be installed first)

 ## To Do

-- nix shell config and alias
+- nix shell config